rolkra/rolkra.github.io/_posts/2022-12-20-Fair-AI-Challange.md

 So this AI model would base it's decision on age, bad_debt and credit_car.
 Which seems to be reasonable.
 But other variables are used like internet_gb (internet usage), iq (intelligence) and skin_color.

+Did we create a discriminating and racist AI?

 ## Your turn!

-Did we create a discriminating and racist AI?
+How to check if the AI is unfair?

-Which variables should a fair AI model use?
+How would a true fair AI look like?

 Try to find out!